fcarelse/firefoxml/README.md

 ---
 **NOTE:**
-Updated to work with Firefox 89 (Still working in Firefox 94)
+Updated to work with Firefox 97
 ---